Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - You’ll know your béchamel has thickened enough when it clings to the whisk or the back of your spoon.
 You want a nice thick sauce!

-I prefer a light sauce, so we use 2 cups of milk.
-But, you can also thicken the sauce further by using less milk.
+I prefer a light sauce, so I use 2 cups of milk.
+You can thicken the sauce further by using less milk.

 A roux is the base of every béchamel sauce: a mixture of butter and flour, cooked down.
 What separates this white sauce recipe from a roux is the use of milk.